rushizirpe/classification-with-nlp-xgboost-and-pipelines/README.md

 # Wine Variety Classification Using NLP
-This is a Jupyter notebook that demonstrates the use of Natural Language Processing (NLP) and machine learning techniques to classify wine varieties based on their descriptions.
-The notebook uses XGBoost and Scikit-Learn pipelines for the classification task.
+This is a simple Flask API that provides wine variety classification based on their descriptions.
+The API uses an XGBoost model and an NLTK tokenizer to perform the classification.

 # Installation
 To run the notebook, you will need to have Python 3 and Jupyter installed.
 You can install the required Python packages by running the following command in your terminal: